j-lum/se-tutorials/_posts/2019-07-19-user-story-to-feature.md

 Let's say that you have decided to implement a new command that edits a new field in a `Person`.
 Now it's time to decide how to break down the work.
+From the official tutorials on tracing code and available documentation, you should have a rough idea of components you will have to add or modify to implement your feature.

+It is usually a good idea (and sometimes the only idea) to start working from the model.

+In the case of our example, we would:

+1. Add a new class for a description.
+1. Modify the existing `Person` class to accept the description
+1. Modify the logic component to handle CRUD for the description
+1. Modify the storage component to account for the description
+1. Add UI related code to allow the user to interact with the logic

+---

+### P.S

+This was originally meant to be the introduction of the `Remark` tutorial.
+Wildly out of syllabus, this is more of a bastardisation of SCRUM.
+It's not the worst way to go about managing this project though.